 Solid Strip Timber Flooring

-Jarrah (Eucalyptus Marginata) is a unique Australian native hardwood that is renowned for its deep rich colour, strength and durability.
+Jarrah Timber Flooring (Eucalyptus Marginata) is a unique Australian native hardwood that is renowned for its deep rich colour, strength and durability.
 Jarrah is found in the south west of Western Australia (near Perth).
 Jarrah is considered a giant, growing up to 30 to 40 meters in height.

-Jarrah timber flooring is a product of the Western Australian landscape.
+Jarrah Flooring is a product of the Western Australian landscape.
 With delightful rich reds and deep browns, Jarrah is truly unique amongst the Australian timber flooring range.
 Jarrah is made up of moderately coarse and evenly textured grain.
 Wavy grain may feature, creating interesting fiddle-back.
 This makes it an appealing architectural and design material.

 - Janka Rating